The Processor

 Every layer.
 Forever.

 The Processor is included with every NordOps engagement that digitises a process.
 It is not a separate purchase or a hosted service.
-At final handoff, the source code transfers to your repository and you own it — runtime, services, Markdown specifications, and infrastructure manifests — outright.
+At final handoff, the full source transfers to you and you own it — the runtime, the services, the process definitions, and the infrastructure — outright.

 Runtime source code

 The Processor itself.
-Modern JavaScript, Node.js LTS.
+Modern JavaScript, Node.js LTS (Long-Term Support).
 Containerised for any infrastructure.

 All deployed services

-One service per digitised process, generated from one Markdown file.
+One service per digitised process, generated from its definition.
 Plugged into the runtime, ready to run.

-The source of truth for every digitised process.
-Versioned in your repository, owned by you.
+The plain-language source of truth for every digitised process — the file each one is built from.
+Versioned and owned by you.

 Infrastructure manifests